Nerve Decompression Surgery Essex

 Recovery From Cubital Tunnel Release Surgery Essex

-You will need someone to take you home after cubital tunnel release surgery Essex, as you won’t be able to drive, and your arm will be bandaged.
+As with all forms of cosmetic surgery Essex, you will need someone to take you home after cubital tunnel release surgery Essex, as you won’t be able to drive, and your arm will be bandaged.
 The dressings will be changed after one week and a hand therapist will guide you in your recovery.
 It is normal for the scar to be quite tender for the first few weeks after cubital tunnel release surgery Essex and you will be advised to moisturise and massage it daily to help it settle.

 Nerve Decompression Surgery Essex